TplusA/DBus-Interfaces/README.md

 ## Copyright and contact

-The T+A Streaming Board D-Bus interfaces (T+A-D-Bus) are released under the terms of the GNU General Public License version 3 (GPLv3).
-See file
-<tt>COPYING</tt> for licensing terms.
+The T+A Streaming Board D-Bus interfaces (T+A-D-Bus) are released under the terms of the GNU General Public License version 2 or (at your option) any later version.
+See file <tt>COPYING</tt> for licensing terms of the GNU General Public License version 2, or <tt>COPYING.GPLv3</tt> for licensing terms of the GNU General Public License version 3.

 Contact: